JulienNique/Project1/README.md

 * /test/y_test

 First it determines the 66 features for which the measures are required for the analysis and gets the names.
-Then it creates two dataframes frome the train set and the test test with 68 variables : subject, activities and the 66 features.
+Then it creates two dataframes frome the train set and the test set with 68 variables : subject, activitie and the 66 features.
 The merged dataframe "data" contains 10299 observations.
 Finally, using the dplyr library, it performs a tidy data set with the average of each variable for each activity and each subject.